 \section{Experiments}

 This section presents our key experimental findings.
-We begin with experimental setup (Section~\ref{sec:setup}) and provide intuition for model soups by examining error landscape visualizations (Section~\ref{sec:error}).
+We begin with experimental setup (Section~\ref{sec:setup}) then provide intuition for model soups by examining error landscape visualizations (Section~\ref{sec:error}).
 Next we present our main results (Section~\ref{sec:mainres}), using model soups as an alternative to selecting the best performing individual model.
-Finally, we explore model soups in the context of robust fine-tuning (Section~\ref{sec:robustft}), and examine model soups constructed by fine-tuning on different datasets (Section~\ref{sec:zsperf}).
+The appendix includes additional results on model soups in the context of robust fine-tuning (Appendix~\ref{sec:robustft}) and model soups constructed by fine-tuning on different datasets (Appendix~\ref{sec:zsperf}).